PCL Board of Directors

 Kevin Johnson is a CEQA Attorney and civil litigator with law offices in Carlsbad, California.
 He has been a member of the PCL Board of Directors since 1987 and serves on a number of PCL Board Committees.
 He is a 1980 graduate of the University of California, Davis Law School and holds the coveted “AV” Professional Rating from Martindale Hubbell.
 Mr. Johnson’s law practice emphasizes representation of national, state, regional and local environmental organizations and citizens groups.

-Elisabeth M. Brown, PhD is a biologist and science writer who joined the Greenbelt board in 1980.
+Elisabeth M. Brown, PhD is a biologist and science writer on the Laguna Greenbelt Board in Orange County.
 An embryologist by training, her thesis topic at UCI explored coordinated hatching behavior in California Quail.
 Elisabeth created the public access program in Laguna Coast Wilderness Park, and still teaches the Naturalist Training course at Saddleback College for would-be park docents.
 She has written trail guides, an OC field guide, and educational brochures for wilderness-adjacent neighborhoods.
 Her monthly nature columns ran in local newspapers for 20 years.
 Elisabeth’s involvement in managing local wildlands has included founding roles in the Nature Reserve of OC and the Coastal Greenbelt Authority.

 Veteran environmental activist, writer, editor, publisher, educator, and coastal wetlands scientist Phyllis Faber has made countless contributions to the Bay Area environmental movement.
 With the late Ellen Straus, she cofounded the nation’s first agricultural land trust, Marin Agricultural Land Trust (MALT).
 She was a leader in the campaign for the California Coastal Commission in 1972 and subsequently served on the North Central Regional Commission, including as chair for two years.